xyliatgithub/IntroInfoSec2020-OLD/lab4/module2/README.md

 ## Task0: Environment Setup

-Please refer to the `Environment Setup` section in "Lab 1" for specific software or library installation.
+Please refer to the `Environment Setup` section in "Module 1" for specific software or library installation.

 Here's a list of software/library packages that you need to install on each node: